 4. Reducing Acne

-Thanks to its antibacterial action, garlic can be applied topically to treat skin blemishes like pimples and cysts.
+Thanks to its antibacterial action, garlic can be applied topically to treat skin blemishes like pimples, warts, and cysts3.
 Rubbing a clove of garlic on the affected area can make unwanted spots disappear.
 However, those with sensitive skin may experience "garlic burn," so it would be best to try to garlic on an unaffected patch of skin first.

 5. Treating Athlete's Foot